dan-online/autopulse/README.md

 - **Integration**: integrates with Sonarr, Radarr, Plex, Jellyfin, and more in the future
 - **Self-Scans**: checks the file exists before updating the target and optionally waits for the file to match a provided hash
 - **Reliability**: uses a database to store the state of the scan requests
-- **Notifications**: allow for notifications to be sent when a file is ready to be processed with webhooks such as Discord
+- **Webhooks**: allow for notifications to be sent when a file is ready to be processed with webhooks such as Discord

 ## Getting Started